juan-cristobal-andrews/Linear-Classifier-with-Softmax/index.md

 ### 1.2 Train Data

-With this data we will generate train our models.
+With this data we will train our models.
 This corresponds to 75% of our data.

 ```R
 # Display data